You had a big bowl of pasta last night and today you’re exhausted.

 A similar process may be occurring for those with chronic fatigue syndrome.
 Often, chronic fatigue is caused by a number of different processes.
 Gluten may be only one of the factors contributing to your fatigue.

-If there are multiple contributing factors to your fatigue, going gluten-free may not be enough to experience an increase in your energy.
-In these instances, I encourage you to work with a knowledgeable functional medicine practitioner who can guide you through treatment.
+If there are multiple factors contributing to your fatigue, going gluten-free may not be enough to experience an increase in your energy.
+If this describes you, I encourage you to work with a knowledgeable functional medicine practitioner who can guide you through treatment.
 Don’t get discouraged if a gluten-free diet doesn’t improve your fatigue!

 Is there a test to see if gluten makes you tired?